Small World Discoveries

 COLEOPTERA > POLYPHAGA > CURCULIONOIDEA > Curculionidae

-This final page separates the last two species that I'm currently able to feature, both of which are in smaller subfamilies that have not been previously covered.
+This final page brings together the three remaining species I've photographed from some of the smaller subfamilies that have not been previously covered.

 Â